thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Given a `token`, if we're at that `token`, advance the input.
 `eat` knows what to do on the happy path, but it says nothing about what to do when a `token` is missing.
 If we're not at the right token, we simply return `None`.
-Error handling is under the purview of the `Parser` as how we handle it depends on what we're parsing.
+Error handling is under the purview of the `Parser`.

 ## The Parsing Play Must Go On

-Now that we're familiar with all our parsing state, we can begin the actual work of parsing.
+Now that we're familiar with all our parsing state, lets actual parse something.
-Despite our parser working top down, descending into recursive calls, we'll explain it bottom up.
 We'll start with our leaf parsing functions and culminate in our top level `program` parser.
 The backbone of our parser is the `expect` function:

 ```rs